ubermajestix/spork_tasks/README.md

 Spork Tasks
 ===========
-Spork is kind of annoying to deal with.
-I just want it to run in the background and have an easy way to restart, start, and stop it.
-So here are my tasks for doing that.

-You can copy the rake tasks wherever you like, but I've packaged them as a rails generator
+Run spork in the background!
+Provides rake tasks for an easy way to start, stop, restart spork.

 Installing
 ----------

-    gem install spork_tasks

-    # If you're using Bundler:
+    # In your Gemfile:
-    gem 'spork_tasks', '~> 1.0.0'
+    gem 'spork_tasks', '~> 1.1.0'

-    rails generate spork_tasks
-    # Copies the rake file for you.
+    # Add the following line to your Rakefile
+    require 'spork_tasks'

 Tasks
 -----